jacobyan0/jacobyan0.github.io/openpositions.md

 #### Temporary Student Research Assistant Positions

-The Just&Green Transportation Lab is always looking for enthusiastic students who are interested in AI, data science, public transit, emerging transportation technologies, and transport equity.
+The Just&Green Transportation Lab is always looking for enthusiastic undergraduate and master's students who are interested in AI, data science, public transit, emerging transportation technologies, and transport equity.
 To express your interest in joining the group as a student researcher, please email your CV and a short writing sample to Dr. Xiang 'Jacob' Yan (xiangyan@ufl.edu).

 #### PhD Student Positions